🚨 Student loan news is breaking on what seems like a weekly basis, we will do our best to keep this post updated; last updated as of 1/2024 🚨

-While the average medical school debt is approximately $196,000, most PGY physicians earn an annual salary near $64,000.
+While the average medical school debt is approximately $202,000, most PGY physicians earn an annual salary of nearly $64,000.
 Although physician salaries dramatically increase beyond the residency/fellowship period, that doesn’t necessarily help with the loans you’ll be paying back during your training.

-With over $1.71 trillion in total U.S. student loan debt, student loans are one of the highest consumer debt categories and are a significant financial hurdle for young professionals nationwide.
+With over $1.76 trillion in total U.S. student loan debt, student loans are among the highest consumer debt categories and a significant financial hurdle for young professionals nationwide.
 The burden of student loan debt is especially urgent for doctors, who often have to borrow large sums to finance their education and training.